quarkslab/crypto-condor/README.md

   vectors on the `encapsulate` function.
 - ML-DSA: when testing the output of an implementation.
 - TestU01: when used to test a file.

+The compiler can be chosen by setting the `CC` environment variable on Linux.
+On MacOS, only Clang has been confirmed to work.

 ## Installation